 Action is taken by service provider personnel to query one or more numberPoolBlock objects for all attributes.

 SOA or Local SMS sends the M-GET request for either requesting a single numberPoolBlock object by numberPoolBlockId or requesting one or more numberPoolBlock objects using a scope and filtered request.
+For the XML interface, PBQQ – NpbQueryRequest.

 If the requested object(s) exist, the NPAC SMS will respond with a single or linked M-GET reply.
 If no objects are found, the NPAC SMS will respond with an empty result.
 All attributes are returned in the query.
+For the XML interface, PBQR – NpbQueryReply.

 Number Pool Block Create Broadcast Successful to Local SMS for Pseudo-LRN